ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 ---
 layout: blog_base_katherine.njk
-title: Why 1 in 3 Data Scientists in the US Are Born Outside the US?
+title: 1 in 3 Data Scientists in the US Are Born Outside the US
 description: "Several business sectors are about to be transformed by data science.
 With customized solutions from O'Fallon Labs LLC, learn about the employment market opportunities and how to start a data science career as an